-World Health Organization states that Genetically Modified (GM) foods are the ones derived from organisms whose genetic material (DNA) has been modified in a way that does not occur naturally, e.g. through the introduction of a gene from a different organism.
+The global genetically modified food safety testing market is expected to witness significant growth over the forecast period.
+World Health Organization states that genetically modified (GM) foods are the ones derived from organisms whose genetic material (DNA) has been modified in a way that does not occur naturally, e.g. through the introduction of a gene from a different organism.
 Monsanto is the primary marker of genetically modified seeds; responsible for 90 percent of the genetically engineered seed on the United States market.